Historic District FAQs

 Yes.
 You must write a physical letter and address it to the City Clerk and the City Council (address: 220 North 5th Street Bardstown, KY 40001) stating that you would like to appeal a decision made by the Bardstown Historic Review Board.
 The City Council will set a hearing date and notify you of that date and time where you can discuss your reasoning for the appeal.

-Can the preservation coordinator fill out my application for me?
+Can the preservation administrator fill out my application for me?

 No. You must fill out the application and sign it.
-However, the preservation coordinator may answer any questions you have regarding the application.
+However, the preservation administrator may answer any questions you have regarding the application.